mct96/mct96/README.md

 :ghost: My name is Matheus.
 I learned to program when I was 15 on my own.
 I really like mathematics (Differential and Integral Calculus and Statistics) and developing challenging algorithms.

-:house: I am currently a professor at the Federal Institute of Mato Grosso and a PhD student in Computer Science at UFMG.
+:house: I am a professor at the Federal Institute of Mato Grosso and a PhD student in Computer Science at UFMG.

 :pinched_fingers: My favorite language is C++, but I've been programming more in Python :metal: recently.